onosproject/sdran-docs/install.md

 If not, some of the above configuration are missing.
 Or, some of BIOS configurations are incorrect.

+**The steps above conclude the installation of OAI/USRP requirements.**

 **Now, please connect the USRP B210 device to the NUC machines (usb 3.0).**

 ## OAI-CU/DU and OAI-UE RiaB Installation

-Please follow the instructions in case a baremetal installation is required at [Baremetal Installation](#baremetal-installation), it provides the guidelines to compile OAI-CU/DU/UE, and how to execute them after following the [Network Parameter Configuration](#network-parameter-configuration).
+Please follow the instructions in case a baremetal installation is required at [OAI - From Source Code](#oai-from-source-code), it provides the guidelines to compile OAI-CU/DU/UE, and how to execute them after following the [Network Parameter Configuration](#network-parameter-configuration).

 Herein, the installation of the OAI-CU/CU OAI-UE NUCs will proceed using mechanisms similar to RIC and OMEC, i.e., via the Makefile of sdran-in-a-box repository.

 ### Get the SDRAN-in-a-Box (RiaB) source code
 To get the source code, please see: https://github.com/onosproject/sdran-in-a-box.

 Since SDRAN-in-a-Box repository is a member-only repository, a user should log in github and then check the git clone command on that web site.
 Clone the RiaB repository to the OAI-CU/DU and OAI-UE machines.